klever-io/kleverchain-js/README.md

 const sdk = useSdk();
 const account = sdk.getAccount();
 ...
-await account.sendTransfer(payload)
+await account.buildTransaction([
+      {
+        payload,
+        type: TransactionType.Transfer,
+      },
+]);
 ...
 ```

->The same pattern of global provider can be achieved in any framework you want, not only React.
+> The same pattern of global provider can be achieved in any framework you want, not only React.